St. Luke's Anglican Church

 After the necessary remodeling was completed, the first services at 65 Warrenton Road were conducted on Sunday, September 6, 1998.
 The Rev. Sam Catlin was the celebrant.

 Since that time significant physical plant improvements have been made.
 A magnificent Byzantine-style crucifix was commissioned for the sanctuary, and painted by Maryland artist Deborah Lagarde.
-And a magnificent 1851 Henry Erben pipe organ was obtained, refurbished, and installed (thanks to Jimmy Baird and David Dutton.)
+An historic 1851 Henry Erben pipe organ was obtained, refurbished, and installed (thanks to Jimmy Baird and David Dutton.)
+And a "commercial grade" playground was erected in 2019.

 The organ installation team - left to right: Charlie Pringle, David Dutton, Jimmy Baird and Sam Irish (all members of the parish.)